Craft focus: grammar, syntax, and style for creative writers

 What level is the course and do I need any particular skills?

-All levels – this is a technical subject approached creatively, and activities will be designed to give scope for students at different stages to develop further.
+This is a technical subject approached creatively, and activities will be designed to give scope for students at different stages to develop further.

 How will I be taught, and will there be any work outside the class?

+Students will be taught online via Zoom.
 The main methods of teaching will be writing activities, reading and analysis, class and small group discussion, and tutor feedback.
 Individual students should come prepared to share their own work and offer constructive criticism of one another’s productions.
 Each week students will be given one homework assignment on which they will be expected to spend one hour (or more if they are feeling enthusiastic).
 There will be a Google Classroom in which students can share ideas and access resources.

 City Lit Writing endeavours to create a safe and welcoming space for all and we strongly support the use of content notes in our classes.
 This means that learners are encouraged to make their tutor and classmates aware in advance if any writing they wish to share contains material that may be deemed sensitive.
 If you are unsure about what might constitute sensitive content, please ask your tutor for further clarification and read our expectations for participating in writing courses at City Lit.